tudelft-eemcs-dml/fltk-testbed-group-6/README.md

 ```

 ### How to run?
-After successfully installed all the requirements, modify settings in configs/experiment.yaml, start running by:
+After successfully installed all the requirements, modify settings in configs/experiment.yaml if necessary, start running by:
 ```bash
 python3 run_script.py
 ```